Join us in July for Kids U! where children and teens can play, build, and ride as part of DelVal's summer programming, right here on our campus!

 |Make and Take It (MT01), 7-9, $239/$20||Make and Take It (MT02), 10-13, $239/$20||Make and Take It (MT03), 7-9, $239/$20||Make and Take It (MT04), 10-13, $239/$20|

-Download our registration form (editable PDF).
-A non-refundable $50 deposit will hold a seat with the balance due before the first day of the camp.
-Get a 10% discount on tuition by paying in full by April 1.
+Download the registration form (editable PDF).
+A non-refundable $50 deposit will hold a seat with the balance due before by May 1.
+Get a 10% discount on tuition* when paid in full by April 1.
 A packet of detailed drop-off/pick up information and supplemental forms will be emailed to you upon receipt of full payment.